asatarin/asatarin.github.io/talks/testing-distributed-systems.md

 layout: talk
 ---

-Presented in Moscow in December 2016 at [Heisenbug](http://2016.heisenbug-moscow.ru/en/talks/testirovanie-raspredelennyh-sistem/) conference and in Ekaterinburg in April 2017.
+Presented in Moscow in December 2016 at [Heisenbug](http://2016.heisenbug-moscow.ru/en/talks/testirovanie-raspredelennyh-sistem/) conference and in Yekaterinburg in April 2017.
 Video and slides are in Russian.

 ### Abstract